Vatnar/UIAOBSIDIAN/25V/IKT104 Mikrokontrollere/Interrupts.md

 - Used to handle code that hangs or crashes.
 - Triggers when the system becomes unresponsive.

 - Unstable power can cause problems.
+Memory corruption.
+- Watchdog has a sequence to turn on and off, so it is protected. e.g. cosmic rays. ecc.
 ## MBed-os interrupts
 #### External interrupts on inputs